Why you should shop local this festive season

 Supporting your local shops also helps to create jobs in local communities, often giving young people their first foot on the employment ladder.

 5. Help to strengthen your community

 If your local shops can offer more jobs in the local area, this has the knock-on effect of creating a healthy local economy, a stronger community and, ultimately, a better place to live.

 Local businesses also generate revenue to support council services such as libraries, parks and roads that benefit communities across the UK - the benefits of shopping local spread far and wide.

 6. Help to say ‘thank you’

-Local business owners will have struggled more than most during lockdown, especially in the first lockdown when many would have had real concerns about whether their business would even see the summer months.
+Local business owners will have struggled more than most during the pandemic, especially in the first lockdown when many had real concerns about whether their business would even see the summer months.

-Using their shops now is a great way to thank them for their efforts and help ensure they can carry on trading long into 2021 and beyond.
-And, as Phil Walker of Heseltine's Butchers in Wirral assured us, you'll get service with a smile:
+Using their shops now is a great way to thank them for their efforts and help ensure they can carry on trading long into 2022 and beyond.
+And, as Phil Walker of Heseltine's Butchers in Wirral assured us, “You'll get service with a smile.”

 Give your favourite local business a social media shout out